Entry of Employment History, Education/Training, and Experience

 - Read the standard occupational description in the DOT before choosing to use that code.
 Occupational titles alone can be quite misleading.

-- Job Browser Pro and all SkillTRAN Online Services find the closest civilian occupation for military experience.
+- Job Browser Pro and all SkillTRAN web-based services find the closest civilian occupation for military experience.

 - Online lookup of work history is by DOT code, job title, or partial job title.
 When you search by title or partial title, the system finds all titles that contain the word or phrase you entered.
 It is not necessary to enter the period or dash in a DOT title or code.